 Are We On The Same Page

-Have you ever wondered whether contributors and maintainers truly understand each other in open-source projects?
-In our recent research, we explored this very question: how aligned are these two crucial roles in their perceptions of the code review process?
-The answers reveal subtle yet significant differences that could shape the future of open-source collaboration.
+Our recent research explored this very question: How aligned are contributors and maintainers in their perceptions of the code review process?
+The answers reveal subtle yet important differences that could shape the future of open-source collaboration.

 🎯 Purpose of the Research